saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 **IMPORTANT** After the init command you get a nice 'kubeadm join' command.
 We need this command to join our nodes to the cluster.
 So note this thing down.
 This thing is valid for 24h.
 So if you ever need to join a node after this time, create a new join command with this: kubeadm token create --print-join-command

 ### Node
-Let's join or nodes to the cluster with the previous command:
+SSH to your nodes and join the cluster with the previous command:
 ```
 kubeadm join <MASTERIP>:6443 --token <TOKEN> --discovery-token-ca-cert-hash <HASH>
 ```